spbu-se/pldoctoolkit/doc-clone-miner/README_en.md

 Notes:
 * Package versions -- most recent ones compatible with Python 3.6
-* pyintegval may take some efforts to install on Windows, as it requires MSYS2 to be installed, look [here](https://stackoverflow.com/a/30071634/539470)
+* On Windows, before installing `pyintegval`, you may need to install MinGW (either 32- or 64-bit depending on your Python), as described [here](https://stackoverflow.com/a/30071634/539470), and put it at the beginning of the path, e.g. `set PATH=C:\msys64\mingw64\bin;%PATH%`.
+This allows building `pyinterval` dependencies properly.

 System
 ------